Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 How Do You Check A Driving Licence With A Code?

-Quick check: If the code has expired, I do not force the process.
-I ask the driver to create a new one.
+Quick verification note: If the code has expired by the time I try to use it, I do not attempt to force the system.
+I simply ask the driver to generate a fresh code and complete the process again.

 How Do You Get A DVLA Check Code?